zzzprojects/learn-orm/tutorials/flee/getting-started.md

  - Supports short-circuited logical operations
  - Supports arithmetic, comparison, implicit, and explicit overloaded operators
  - Variables of any type can be dynamically defined and used in expressions
- - CalculationEngine: Reference other expressions in an expression and recalculate in natural order
+ - CalculationEngine: Reference other expressions in an expression and recalculate in the natural order
  - Expressions can index arrays and collections, access fields and properties, and call functions on various types
  - Generated IL can be saved to an assembly and viewed with a disassembler